Use the table widget on your dashboards and get the most out of your metrics.

-Group by custom fields that do not have a list format.
-These fields are number, text, Yes/No, country.
+- Custom fields that do not have a list format: These fields are number, text, Yes/No, country.
 When grouped by fields with such format, the default sorting order on the table is alphabetical.
 To sort the table based on the data in a column, click on the arrows next to the column title.

-Group by custom fields that have a list format.
-These fields are list and list (pre-defined).
+- Custom fields that have a list format: These fields are list and list (pre-defined).
 When grouped by fields with list format, the default sorting order on the table is the choice order.
 Choices are the elements that appear in a drop-down list when creating a registration in a data source.
 For manual data sources, you can change the choice order in the data source settings.

 The choice order is the order in which the added list elements are placed in the data source settings.
 To change the choice order in manual data sources: